barbatus/spacious/README.md

 ### `npm start`

+It will build a container with backend server and database, apply DB migration and DB seeds.
+Then, it will build frontend and serve it at http://localhost:3000.

 Tested on Mac only.
-It requires to have Docker locally (docker-compose).
+Requires to have Docker locally (docker-compose).